ForestAdmin/agent-nodejs/docs/deployment/forest-cli-commands/README.md

 ### Using Forest CLI

-In the following pages, we'll cover all available Forest CLI commands in details, from introduction to advanced usage.
+In the following pages, we'll cover all available Forest CLI commands in detail, from introduction to advanced usage.
 For now, there are 6 commands:

 - [login](login.md)
 - [init](init.md)